 Muscle cramps at rest is almost always due to superficial venous insufficiency.
 Abnormalities of circulation during this condition result in a "contamination" of the muscles with end-metabolites, such as lactic acid and the like.
 When our body is reclined or in horizontal position, such as during driving or at night, venous circulation of the lower extremities becomes near normal.
 At this time, our muscles develop a very low threshold for contractions, where even small movement can trigger a prolonged and painful spasm (leg cramps), typically referred to as "cramping", "Charlie horses", etc. Interestingly, the isolated contractions of individual muscle fibers, often perceived as a crawling or "running water" sensation (called "paresthesia"), is due to superficial venous insufficiency as well.

 New York Vein Treatment Center focuses on treating leg cramps and other symptoms and complications of venous disorders.
-We helped thousands of patients in the New York area.
+We have helped thousands of patients in the New York area.
 Call us today to schedule your consultation.
-Dr. Khitin is a known expert in venous disorders, phlebology as well as cardiovascular and thoracic medicine.(212) 575-8346 Book Appointment
+Dr. Khitin is a known expert in venous disorders, phlebology and cardiovascular and thoracic medicine.(212) 575-8346 Book Appointment